mkrogemann/sbtg/README.md

 Usage
 =====

 Clone the repo.
-Then create a symlink to the sbtg script in whatever directory you usually put binaries/scripts in, eg ~/bin
+Then create a symlink to the sbtg script in whichever directory you usually keep your binaries/scripts in (eg ~/bin)

-You will need to have Ruby installed of course and this solution is Mac only.
+You will need to have Ruby, Growl and growlnotify installed which makes this solution a Mac only show

 Next